 Figure 9.3.
 200 points from a Gaussian distribution and their log probability for different parameter values.

 Mixture of Gaussians

-Suppose that you have the heights of adults and children, and the distribution looks like the figure below
+Suppose that you have the heights of people from Greece and China and the distribution looks like the figure below (dramatization)